-When choosing the right vanity there are a million things you need to consider.
+When choosing the right vanity, there are a million things you need to consider.
 Your bathroom layout for example.
-Check out this quick guide to learn all the things you should look for when making your choice.
+Check out this quick guide to learn all the things you should look for when choosing.

 1. Who Will Be Using it and How?

-When picking out your vanity the first question should be asking yourself is who is going to be using it and how they will be using it.
-If both you and your spouse head off to work in the morning then you don’t want to have to crowd around the vanity to get ready.
+When picking out your vanity, the first question should be asking yourself is who will be using it and how they will be using it.
+If both you and your spouse head off to work in the morning, then you don’t want to have to crowd around the vanity to get ready.
 This means you’ll need to get one with two sinks.

 2. Your Plumbing

-As far as style goes, most plumbing hookups will work with standing vanities.
-If you want to go with a wall-mounted one that’s fine but your plumbing will have to be moved a bit to make it work.
+Regarding style, most plumbing hookups will work with standing vanities.
+If you want to go with a wall-mounted one, that’s fine but your plumbing will have to be moved a bit to make it work.

 3. Your Obstacles

-The style of your bathroom can be changed as much as you want but it may cost you a bit extra to try and move doors around or knock down walls.
-That’s why it’s important to look for obstacles before you start your project.
+The style of your bathroom can be changed as much as you want, but it may cost you a bit extra to try and move doors around or knock down walls.
+That’s why looking for obstacles before starting your project is important.

 Consider how close you want the vanity to the toilet.
-You don’t want to be bumping into it when you’re rushing to use the bathroom.
+You don’t want to bump into it when rushing to use the bathroom.

 Look at your traffic flow in the bathroom in general.
 Adding a vanity shouldn’t make navigating through the room harder.

-If you’re having trouble figuring out your obstacles, put a box down in the room to act as the vanity and then do a walkthrough.
-This will help you get a feel for where the actual thing should be.
+If you’re having trouble figuring out your obstacles, put a box down in the room to act as the vanity and do a walkthrough.
+This will help you understand where the actual thing should be.

 4. Storage Space

-You may have to give up a little bit of storage space so the vanity can fit in your bathroom.
-Also, the plumbing may not be able to work with four rows of drawers and your sink so you’ll have to take that into account too.
+You may have to give up some storage space so the vanity can fit in your bathroom.
+Also, the plumbing may not be able to work with four rows of drawers and your sink, so you’ll have to take that into account too.